How I rose to the summit of Publishing

 Maintaining a job for a couple of years is not one of the strongest attributes for many employees.
-Not so Mrs Mercy Maina, the general manager of Moran Publishers.
+Not so Mrs Mary Maina, the General Manager of Moran Publishers.
 She has been in the company for 21 solid years and she is still counting.

 She joined the company in 1995 after graduating from the University of Nairobi.
 Her sticking with the company for this long has paid off handsomely as rising to be the GM is by no means a small feat.
 She oversees operations in East Africa, Zambia and Malawi.